 Tonpa Shenrab Miwoche

 The original religion of Tibet is Bön, an ancient shamanic tradition.
 Bön later developed into Yungdrung Bön (Swastika Bön).
-According to the legend of the Tibetan people the history of Yungdrung Bön in its present form starts with the birth of Tonpa Shenrab Miwo in 16,017 BC.
+According to the legend of the Tibetan people the history of Yungdrung Bön in its present form starts with the birth of Tonpa Shenrab Miwo in 16,017 BCE.
 Shenrab Miwo had already realized complete Buddhahood in the heavenly realm of Sidpa Yesang but out of compassion he decided to incarnate among humans in order to save them and other beings from the suffering of samsara.
 He took birth in the Barpo Sogyad palace situated south of the central mountain Yungdrung Gutseg in the country of Olmo Lungring, the inner spiritual region of Tagzig in Central Asia.
 He was born into the royal clan of Mushen which descended from the Mu sky-gods.
 His father was the king Mibön Lhabön Gyalbön Thökar and his mother was the queen Michyi Lhachyi Yochyi Gyalzhedma.
 According to traditional Bönpo accounts, his life is measured in Shen years where one Shen year is equivalent to one hundred human years.

 The Twelve Deeds are: